Skip to content

 • Forget small things like names, directions, or what happened recently

-How Much Are These VA Ratings for OCD Worth?
+How Much is a VA Rating for OCD Worth?

 If you successfully win a VA disability rating for OCD, how much you get each month will depend on whether you’re married and have any dependents—and what VA rating percentage you are granted.